pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 You got me.
 Did I told you that I do this in my free time?
 Currently there is no automation to publish a Terraform provider.
 Since now I have no idea what the Terraform provider registry is expecting and what not.
 Depending on this, it may take a while until a neat publish integration will exist.

 An alternative is to use the provider locally by using any of the method, that is described here: https://developer.hashicorp.com/terraform/cli/config/config-file#provider-installation

+## Development

+You want to participate in the development of PseudoDynamic.Terraform.Toolset?
+Then please ensure having

+- Visual Studio 2022
+- .NET 6.0 SDK

+For running tests you also need

+- Terraform v1.2.8+

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.